s2n-cnit/nfvcl-ng/README.md

 * Openstack APIs: Creating, connecting and initialising VMs.
 Creating dedicated networks for the operation of some type of Blueprints
 * Proxmox APIs: used to create, connect and initialise VMs on Proxmox
 * SSH: accessing and upload files on Proxmox hypervisors, required to apply Ansible playbooks on remote VMs
-* Poetry: managing the Python dependencies
+* uv: managing the Python dependencies
 * Redis: used to send log and events
 * MongoDB: storing all the permanent data required to track Blueprints